gammasoft71/xtd/docs/downloads.md

 4. Create as many applications as you want with xtd.

-### CentOS 7, Debian 9.7, Elementary OS 5.0, Fedora 29, LinuxMint 19.1, openSUSE Tumbleweed, RedHat 7.5 and Ubuntu 19.04 or later
+### Linux distribution fully supported by xtd install

+The following list contains the Linux distributions fully supported by the xtd installation:
+* CentOS 7 or later;
+* Debian 9.7 or later;
+* Elementary OS 5.0 or later;
+* Fedora 29 or later;
+* LinuxMint 19.1 or later;
+* openSUSE Tumbleweed;
+* RedHat 7.5 or later;
+* Rocky 9 or later;
+* Ubuntu 19.04 or later;

 1. Do the following in "Terminal" to Build and install xtd :